SocketByte/wss/README.md

 any other CSS framework you like.
 Use React, Vue, Angular or just plain HTML/JS.
 WSS is designed to be flexible at all costs.

-**You might ask - but isn't it slower than a "native" (GTK/QT) shell?** It's a good question, and the answer is, yes, it is.
-But the performance difference is negligible unless you're running an older system, and the ease of use and flexibility of WSS outweighs the performance hit for me.
+**You might ask - but isn't it slower than a "native" (GTK/QT) shell?** Absolutely.
+But the performance difference is negligible unless you're running an older system (or do A LOT of heavy-weight animations), and the ease of use and flexibility of WSS outweighs the performance hit for me.
 Plus, with the power of modern web technologies, you can create highly performant widgets that are indistinguishable from native ones.
 No one forces you to install 500 heavy-weight npm packages after all. ;)